futres/futres_website/README.md

 to each section (e.g. about.md, team.md, etc...).
 All content is written in Markdown, and you should be able to get a reasonable fascimile of your changes as you edit in github.
 When you are done, make a Pull Request and John will review change suggestions and use the following process to make it live.
+If all of this is a bit overwhelming to you and you do not want to use Github to make changes, feel free to send content to John via email.

 ## Process for making changes go live (For Developer use only)